Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Linear Recurrent Neural Networks

-Let us now define the \emph{network activity} in more detail: The initial configuration of the neural network is given by a column vector $x_0$ with $N$ components, called \emph{start vector}.
+Let us now define the \emph{network activity}: The initial configuration of the neural network is given by a column vector $s$ with $N$ components, called \emph{start vector}.
 It represents the network state at the start time $t=t_0$.
-Because of the discrete time model we compute the activation of a (non-input) neuron $x$ at time $t+\tau$ (for some time step $\tau>0$) from the activation of the neurons $x_1,\dots,x_n$ that are connected to $x$ with the weights $w_1,\dots,w_n$ at time $t$ as follows:
+Because of the discrete time model, the activation of a (non-input) neuron $x_i$ at time $t+\tau$ (for some time step $\tau>0$) from the activation at time $t$ of the neurons $x_1,\dots,x_k$ (for some $k \ge 0$), connected to $x_i$ with the weights $w_{i1},\dots,w_{ik}$, is computed as follows:

-This has to be done simultaneously for all neurons of the network.
-Here $g$ is a (real-valued) \emph{activation function}.
-Usually, a nonlinear, bounded, strictly increasing sigmoidal function $g$ is used, e.g., the logistic function, the hyperbolic tangent ($\tanh$), or the softmax function \citep[cf.][]{GBC16}.
-In the following, we employ simply the (linear) identity function and can still approximate arbitrary time-dependent functions (cf. Prop.~\ref{approx}).
+This has to be done simultaneously for all neurons of the network. $g$ is called \emph{activation function}.
+Although we will not make use of it, $g$ may be different for different parts of the network.
+Usually, a nonlinear, bounded, strictly increasing, sigmoidal function $g$ is used, e.g., the logistic function, the hyperbolic tangent ($\tanh$), or the softplus function \citep[Section~3.10]{GBC16}.
+In the following, we employ simply the (linear) identity function, i.e., $g(x)=x$ for all $x$, and can still approximate arbitrary time-dependent functions (cf. \cref{approx}).